adhulappanavar/katacoda-scenarios/jhipster-microservice/step5.md

-Compile the Java Microservice and Start the Microservices
+Compile the Java Microservice and package the Microservice in containers

 Build and Dockerize Gateway  in Terminal 2